zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide400.md

 Note: If the Java tile is not visible, click Customize Dashboard.

-- Click your user name at the top of the page.
+- Click your username at the top of the page.
 Select Help and then Download Center.

 - Click the download icon for AppToCloud.
 Save the file a2c-zip-installer.zip to the machine running the sample domain.